alexKotz-koz/CPBS-7711_Module4Day3/README.md

 # README

-## WARNING: This project will take days to run with no test data, modify and run at your own risk
+## WARNING: This project will take days to run with no test data, modify and run at your own discresion

 ### Installation Requirements: